Addressing Letters & Envelopes

 Giving Your Address

 You do not have to give your address if you are willing to get a P.O.
 Box.
 In most cities, P.O.
-Boxes usually cost approximately $24.00 annually.
+Boxes usually cost approximately $132.00 annually.
 Also, your local church will almost always let you use their address.
 Churches tend to be very supportive of inmates maintaining contact with the outside world.
-Be sure to stop in or give them a call before doing this.
+Be sure to ask permissions before doing this.
 When using a P.O.
 Box or church address, it may be possible to correspond with an inmate using only your first name.
 Prison policies may vary on this, and you would need to contact the prison directly before doing this.

 How Long Before Receiving a Reply

 Please be patient.
 Institutional mail typically moves about 3-5 working days slower than normal mail.
 Mail is rarely lost as long as it is addressed properly.
-International mail can take up to one week longer for delivery.
+International mail can take up to fourteen days for delivery.
 If you emailed an inmate using our email forwarding service, messages are sent on the 4th and 20th of each month, so be sure to factor that in when waiting for a response.

 Do not correspond with an inmate or anyone that you don't know if your own mental state is unsound.
 It can be damaging to both you and the inmate.